 The 19th century in philosophy began on Kant´s death in 1804.
 It was a century of philosophical diversities which fitted themselves into binary oppositions: pragmatism vs idealism, positivism vs. irrationalism and marxism vs. liberalism.
 The Renaissance saw mathematics and science pitted against scholastic philosophy.
-The Enlightenment opposed empiricista and rationalists.
+The Enlightenment opposed empiricists and rationalists.
 The 19th. century discovered the irrational.

-The philosophical movements which guided the 19th. century were the Romantics, a revolt of feelings and the irrational against industrial rationalism; the maturing of the industrial revolution with its prosperity, misery and social reforms of utilitarianism and marxism; the revolutions of 1848 on continental Europe which introduced the marxist concepts of bourgeoisie and proletariat; finally, the theory of evolution.
+The philosophical movements which guided the 19th. century were the Romantics, a revolt of feelings and the irrational against industrial rationalism; the maturing of the industrial revolution with its prosperity, misery and social reforms of Utilitarianism and Marxism; the revolutions of 1848 on continental Europe which introduced the marxist concepts of bourgeoisie and proletariat; finally, the Theory of Evolution.

 Philosophies of the irrational by Søren Kierkegaard, Arthur Schopenhauer and Friedrich Nietzsche were prevalent throughout the century.
 However, it can also be divided into three parts: at the beginning it was influenced mainly by absolute idealism, represented by Johann Fichte, Friedrich Schelling and Georg Wilhelm Friedrich Hegel.
 The midddle part of the century saw a rise in the interest of scientific methodology in Auguste Comte and John Stuart Mill, and also in liberal (Mill) and economic theory (Marx).